vyraun/Snake/README.md

 # Snake
-Toy example of deep reinforcement model playing the game of snake.
+Toy example of a deep reinforcement model playing the game of Snake.
+It's a follow up to a similar model that has learned to catch fruit: https://github.com/bitwise-ben/Fruit.

 <img src="images/snake.gif" />